58km In Miles Per Hour

 Units of Measurement and Conversions

 Consistent units are crucial in any calculation involving physical quantities.
-We must use consistent units throughout our calculations to obtain accurate results.
+Consider this: we must use consistent units throughout our calculations to obtain accurate results.
 Failure to do so will lead to incorrect answers.
-Common units for speed include:

 • Miles per hour (mph): Widely used in the United States and some other countries.